New Jersey Warn Act

 • Covered employees and employers.
 The Act applies to businesses with 100 or more full-time employees.
 These businesses can be private for-profit entities, private non-profit organizations, or quasi-public entities separately organized from regular government bodies.
 Covered employees include hourly and salaried workers, managers, and supervisors.

-• Circumstances triggering WARN Act notification.
+• Circumstances Triggering WARN Act Notification.
 The WARN Act notification requirements are triggered when certain thresholds concerning the number of employees affected are met.

 • Mass layoffs.
 Defined as layoffs affecting 50 or more full-time workers at a single employment site.